UCI Review of Stem Cell Research

-All research or clinical investigations that involve the use of pluripotent human stem cells shall be reviewed and approved by the UCI hSCRO before such activities are initiated by or for UCI.
+All research or clinical investigations that involve the use of pluripotent human stem cells shall be reviewed and approved by the UCI Human Stem Cell Research Oversight Committee (hSCRO) before such activities are initiated by or for UCI.

-The following definition of human pluripotent stem cell population shall apply (CIRM Regulations § 100020):
+The following definitions of human pluripotent stem cell shall apply:

 Activities that require UCI hSCRO review: